it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authentication_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology A1.2.2
 - Ensure the Use of Dedicated Vendor Administrative Accounts - Ensure that all users with administrative account access use a dedicated or secondary account for elevated activities.
 This account should only be used for administrative activities and day-to-day activities.

-[AMW: I like it.
-We can check the accounts to make sure they aren't logging in as other users.]

 >Administrator account on election technology endpoints should not be used for anything but administrator level activities and only when necessary.